jensen/webserver-notes/README.md

 ## Express Framework

 In order to be more efficient when handling requests we can use a Framework called Express.
-In order to use the module we need to first install it.
-We can then create a new express instance.
+We can install the module with npm and then create a new express instance.

 `npm install --save express`